PaulMarisOUMary/ALGOSUP_2022_Project_4_E/Documents/Technical-Specification.md

 If not already done, implementation of the control menus should be done later.

 More animations and interactions may be added.
-Those include the second floor, off limit areas, etc...
+Those include the second floor, off-limit areas, etc...

 <br><br>